christina-hyman/portfolio/README.md

 **Libraries**: Python (Pandas, NumPy, Matplotlib, Seaborn scikit-learn, SciPy, Tensorflow, Keras)

 ## PROJECTS

+### Job Postings Data Analysis using SQL and Tableau
+**September 2024 - October 2024**
+* Conducted in-depth analysis of 787686 job postings data from the year 2023 to uncover key trends in hiring for various data-related professions, including Data Scientists, Data Engineers, and Data Analysts
+* Developed SQL queries to extract insights on monthly job posting trends, daily variations in postings by time of day (focused on EST), and the most in-demand skills across different job titles
+* Analyzed salary data to identify common skills associated with the highest-paying Data Scientist roles and determined the top companies with the most job postings for data-related positions
+* Utilized PostgreSQL and Tableau to create interactive visualizations for presenting findings, including packed bubble charts and bar charts highlighting skill demand and profession-specific trends
+<p>Check out my <a href="https://github.com/christina-hyman/SQL-Job-Postings-Data-Analysis-2023" target="_blank">Repository</a> along with the <a href="https://public.tableau.com/views/JobPostingsDataAnalysis2023/JobPostingDataAnalysis2023?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link" target="_blank">Tableau Dashboard</a></p>

 ### Analyzing Airbnb Listings and the Development Price Prediction Models in New York City
 **January 2024 – May 2024**
 * Conducted statistical analysis to develop price prediction models for Airbnb listings in New York City